Psy-Fer/bedpull/docs/src/bam-mode.md

     --output extracted.fasta
 ```

 The BAM must be coordinate-sorted.
-If the companion `.bam.bai` index is missing, bedpull builds it automatically the first time you run against that file — no `samtools` required.
+If the companion `.bam.bai` index is missing, bedpull builds it automatically the first time you run against that file, so `samtools` is not required.
 The output is FASTA by default; use `--fastq` to include quality scores.

 Omit `--output` (or pass `-`) to write to stdout: